mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 analysis.
 Please note that this outcome data is not harmonized with the effect allele of the exposure data.

-We will come to data harmonization shortly but before make sure that for the causal analysis,
+We will come to data harmonization shortly in **Section 4.5** but before make sure that for the causal analysis,

 ### 4.4.1  Choose your *Snp* and get exposure and outocme data within 1Mb distance.